-The Bank currently has outstanding \$1.25 billion 4.300% Limited Recourse Capital Notes, Series 1 (Non-Viability Contingent Capital (NVCC)) ("Limited Recourse Capital Notes") which are classified as equity and form part of the Bank's additional tier 1 non-viability contingent capital.
+The Bank currently has outstanding \$1.25 billion 4,300% Limited Recourse Capital Notes, Series 1 (Non-Viability Contingent Capital (NVCC)) ("LRCN 1"), \$750 million 5.625% Limited Recourse Capital Notes, Series 2 (Non-Viability Contingent Capital (NVCC)) ("LRCN 2") and \$1 billion 7.325% Limited Recourse Capital Notes, Series 3 (Non-Viability Contingent Capital (NVCC)) ("LRCN 3", collectively with the LRCN 1 and LRCN 2, the "Limited Recourse Capital Notes") which are classified as equity and form part of the Bank's additional tier 1 non-viability contingent capital.
 The Limited Recourse Capital Notes are compound financial instruments that have both equity and liability features.
-For more details, see "Other Equity Instruments" in Note 16 of the 2021 Financial Statements.
+For more details, see "Other Equity Instruments" in Note 16 of the 2023 Financial Statements.

-The Limited Recourse Capital Notes are direct unsecured obligations of the Bank and, in the event of the Bank's insolvency or winding-up (prior to the occurrence of specified trigger events), will rank: (a) subordinate in right of payment to the prior payment in full of all indebtedness, including certain subordinated indebtedness (including but not limited to the Subordinated Capital Notes); and (b) in right of payment, equally with and not prior to indebtedness which by its terms ranks equally in right of payment to the outstanding, and will be subordinate in right of payment to the claims of the Bank's depositors and other unsubordinated creditors.
+The Limited Recourse Capital Notes are direct unsecured obligations of the Bank and, in the event of the Bank's insolvency or winding-up (prior to the occurrence of specified trigger events), will rank: (a) subordinate in right of payment to the prior payment in full of all indebtedness, including certain subordinated indebtedness (including but not limited to the Subordinated Capital Notes); and (b) in right of payment, equally with and not prior to indebtedness which by its terms ranks equally in right of payment with, or is subordinate to, the Limited Recourse Capital Notes (other than indebtedness which by its terms ranks subordinate to the Limited Recourse Capital Notes) in each case, from time to time outstanding, and will be subordinate in right of payment to the claims of the Bank's depositors and other unsubordinated creditors.
 The Limited Recourse Capital Notes will constitute subordinated indebtedness for the purposes of the Bank Act.
 In the event of the Bank's insolvency or winding-up, the Limited Recourse Capital Notes will rank ahead of the Bank's common shares and Preferred Shares.

 In the event of a non-payment by the Bank of the principal amount of, or interest on the Limited Recourse Capital Notes when due, while a holder of Limited Recourse Capital Notes will have a claim against the Bank for the principal amount of the Limited Recourse Capital Notes and any accrued and unpaid interest (which will then be due and payable), the sole remedy of each holder of Limited Recourse Capital Notes is the delivery of such holder's proportionate share of the assets of a limited recourse trust.
-As of the date hereof, the limited recourse trust's assets in respect of the Limited Recourse Capital Notes consist of 1,250,000 Class B Preferred Shares, Series 48 (Non-Viability Contingent Capital (NVCC)) ("Class B Preferred Shares Series 48 (NVCC)").
+As of the date hereof, the limited recourse trust's assets in respect of the LRCN 1 consist of 1,250,000 Class B Preferred Shares, Series 48 (Non-Viability Contingent Capital (NVCC)) ("Class B Preferred Shares Series 49 (NVCC)"), in respect of the LRCN 2 consist of 750,000 Class B Preferred Shares, Series 49 (Non-Viability Contingent Capital (NVCC)) ("Class B Preferred Shares Series 49 (NVCC)") and in respect of the LRCN 3 consist of 1,000,000 Class B Preferred Shares, Series 51 (Non-Viability Contingent Capital (NVCC)) ("Class B Preferred Shares Series 51 (NVCC)").